blockchaintp/daml-on-sawtooth/README.md

 NOTE: By default, it will start `daml-on-sawtooth` with `AuthService` switched off.

-### 4. Interacting with daml-on-sawtooth using daml assists
+### 4. Interacting with daml-on-sawtooth using daml assistant

 * Open a terminal (one where you are not hosting a running daml-on-sawtooth see STEP 3).